Holding Florida Property Owners Liable For Injuries Caused By Crime On The Premises

 These cases are often tragic, resulting in serious injuries (like gunshot wounds) and even death.

-Case No. 1: A plaintiff delivers gas to a gas station.
-The gas station owner asks for gas to be delivered between 2:00 a.m. and 4:00 a.m.
+Let’s say a person delivers gas to a South Florida gas station.
+The gas station owner asks for that person to deliver gas between 2:00 a.m. and 4:00 a.m.
 The gas station has a history of being robbed on multiple prior occasions.
 In fact, they used to use their own trucks to deliver the gas, but the drivers were robbed too frequently.

 An employee of the fast-food restaurant is shot and killed during an armed robbery.
-Her estate (our client) brings a claim for wrongful death against the strip mall owner and the fast-food restaurant for failing to take adequate security measures and to warn her of the risk of criminal activity.
+The employee’s estate then files a wrongful death lawsuit against the strip mall owner and the fast-food restaurant for failing to take adequate security measures and to warn them of the risk of criminal activity.